KinkumaDesign/BBModel/README.md

 personCollection.add([jane, mike])

+/**
-//set is convenience method
+ * set is convenience method
-//If there is a same property key it overwrites it.
-If there is no same propety key it adds.
-If it is not included arguments it removes. personCollection.set([joe, mike])
+ * If there is a same property key it overwrites it.
+ * If there is no same propety key it adds.
+ * If it is not included arguments it removes.
+ */
+personCollection.set([joe, mike])

 //other methods